ginstrom/paladin-novel/manuscript/chapter-13.md

 Voss laughed, the sound harsh and mocking.
 "Threats from a jumped-up hedge wizard?
 I think not."
 He raised his hand again, and crossbows appeared along the slaver line.
 "Last chance, Healer.
 Come quietly, or watch your people die."

-Gond felt the divine power stirring within him, responding to the threat against those under his protection.
-But this time, instead of the warm, healing light he'd grown accustomed to, something else awakened—something harder, more focused.
+The familiar warmth kindled beneath Gond's sternum, spreading like wine through his veins, but this time it carried a different quality—sharper, more focused, like molten steel rather than honey.
+His muscles tensed with sudden strength, and he could feel his heartbeat synchronizing with something vast and implacable.
 The same divine force that could mend broken bones could also strengthen them beyond normal limits.
 The same power that could heal wounds could also prevent them from occurring in the first place.

 "Pell," he said quietly.
 "When I give the signal, tell everyone to charge."